Tokimorphling/Tokilake/README.md

 Tokilake uses a two-component system:

 1.  **Tokilake Server:** A smart reverse proxy and API gateway.
-Multiple Tokilake servers can form a distributed network, sharing state (registered Tokiame clients, namespaces, model mappings) via a central PostgreSQL database.
+Multiple Tokilake servers can form a distributed network, sharing state (registered Tokiame clients, namespaces, model mappings) via a central SQLite database.
 Users connect to the nearest Tokilake node.
 2.  **Tokiame Client:** A lightweight agent that connects *outbound* to a Tokilake server.
       * **Deployment:** Tokiame can be deployed on a machine within your private network (intranet).
 From there, it communicates with your local LLM inference servers (e.g., Ollama, vLLM) that expose an OpenAI-compatible API on that same intranet.
       * **Function:** It registers the available models from these local inference servers with the Tokilake network under a chosen `namespace`.
 The registration process involves authentication of the Tokiame client to the Tokilake server.
 It then forwards inference tasks received from a Tokilake server to the appropriate local inference server.